“IT TAKES 20 YEARS TO BUILD A REPUTATION AND FIVE MINUTES TO RUIN IT.”

 Scott is a graduate of the University of Louisville.

-Scott serves on the Board of Alice Lloyd College
+Board Member, Alice Lloyd College

 Founding Partner, RunSwitch Public Relations (2012-present)